 - Consider whether a member of staff is stressed or experiencing a mental health condition.
 The mental health charity Mind and the Chartered Institute of Personnel Development (CIPD) have developed a good practice guide for managers to help them manage mental health issues at work.

-- NHS Employers has developed an interactive emotional wellbeing toolkit How are you feeling today? to help start conversations.
+- NHS Employers have developed an interactive emotional wellbeing toolkit How are you feeling today? to help start conversations.

 - Read a report by disability charity Scope Let’s talk: improving conversations about disability at work, which includes tips for employers to encourage staff to share information about their disability or health condition.